agarciadom/llma4se-2025/talk/slides.md

 * We have introduced basic LM/agent definitions, workflow building blocks, and ReAct
 * Discussed the LangGraph framework, which supports explicit workflows or ReAct loops
 * Introduced the Smolagents framework, with its ReAct loop and Pythonic tool calling
+* Showed an example where Smolagents can chain many tool calls in a single LM call, using a local LLM

 ## Thank you!